WSU-kduncan/cicdf25-Kiranrdm/README-CI.md

 - **[My DockerHub Repo]**(https://hub.docker.com/r/kiranrdm/about-me-site)

--- testing github actions
+# Part 3 - Semantic Versioning

 # Citations / Resources Used
 - For Part 1 I used my web-contents from Project 3
 - I used ChatGPT to help identify why GitHub was blocking my push due to a leaked DockerHub PAT in a previous commit.
 The AI guided me on how to remove the affected commits and fix the issue using git reset and a force push.
 All steps were reviewed and performed by me.
 I used `git log --oneline --decorate --graph -05` and `git reset --hard` and git `push --force` commands.
+-